-Profile In 2004, Mr. Owaki left his position at ABN Armo Asset Management (Asia) Ltd., to take up a position covering sector at the Tokyo office of
+Profile In 2004, Mr. Owaki left his position at ABN Amro Asset Management (Asia) Ltd., to take up a position covering the Japanese technology sector at the Tokyo office of T. Rowe Price Group.

-T Rowe Price Group

-Tomoko Yoshihara Mitsubishi UFJ Morgan Stanley Securities Co., Ltd.
+Tomoko Yoshihara Mitsubishi UFJ Morgan

-Profile

-In 2001, Ms. Yoshihara joined

-Deutsche Bank AG, where

-she was assigned to cover

-the technology sector.
-After

-later forays in the think-tank

-and consulting field, she

-assumed her current position

-at Mitsubishi UFJ Morgan

-Stanley Securities in 2014.
+Profile In 2001, Ms. Yoshihara joined Deutsche Bank AG, where she was assigned to cover the technology sector.
+After later forays in the think-tank and consulting field, she assumed her current position at Mitsubishi UFJ Morgan Stanley Securities in 2014.